randallmorey/randallmorey-hugo-website/content/articles/internationalization.md

 While the Hindu-Arabic system is universal, two conspicuous details vary greatly by locale:  numerals and formatting.
 [The numerals used today with Latin scripts first appear in Europe, largely during the rise of early modernity](https://en.wikipedia.org/wiki/Arabic_numerals#Adoption_in_Europe), as an evolution of earlier styles.
 They gradually become simpler and more geometric out of necessity, thanks to mechanical typography.
 But several traditional styles of numerals are still in use, often side-by-side with modern Western numerals.

+#### Numerals

 ...
 Add a list or table comparing numeral styles...

-#### Numerals

-numerals!

 #### Number Formatting